ericstearns/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-In this repository i will demontrate the different HTML and CSS projects i have completed while enrolled at The Tech Academy I have completed everything from basic HTML templates to creating and coding my own websites and the different steps it took me to get there
+In this repository I will demontrate the different HTML and CSS projects I have completed while enrolled at The Tech Academy I have completed everything from basic HTML templates to creating and coding my own websites and the different steps it took me to get there
 <h1>Projects</h1>